BlockIo/blockio-basic-multisig-sweep/README.md

 * **THIS IS BETA SOFTWARE.
 BE CAREFUL!**
 * Reference sweep script for Basic (2-of-2) MultiSig wallets.
 NodeJS.
 * Uses [SoChain's Free API](https://sochain.com/api) by default for blockchain data and for broadcasting transactions.
 You can implement your own backends yourself.
-* Exercise caution.
-This reference may contain errors.
-This reference is provided as-is and without any guarantees or expectation of performance or security whatsoever.
-* You are solely responsible for any consequences of using this code.
 * NEVER SHARE YOUR PRIVATE KEYS.
 NEVER USE PRIVATE KEYS ON INSECURE SYSTEMS.

 Command-line Usage: